adambhere/oss-review-toolkit/docs/GettingStarted.md

 done.
 ```

-The result file will contain information about the `mime-types` package itself, the dependency tree for each scope, and
+The result file contains information about the `mime-types` package itself, the dependency tree for each scope, and
 information about each dependency.
-The scope names come from the package managers, for NPM packages these are usually
+The scope names come from the package managers, for NPM packages, these are usually
-`dependencies` and `devDependencies`, for Maven package it would be `compile`, `runtime`, `test`, and so on.
+`dependencies` and `devDependencies`, for Maven, it is `compile`, `runtime`, `test`, and so on.

 The structure of the results file is: